bifrost-org/biFroSt/API documentation.md

 ### Response body

-Returns a JSON array of entry objects, each conforming to the table described here: TODO:
+Returns a JSON array of entry objects, each partially following the [metadata schema](#metadata-part-1---json).
+Some fields may be omitted or not applicable in this context.

+In particular:

+- The `kind` field will never be `"hard_link"`.
+- The fields `newPath` and `appendMode` will never be present in the response.

 If the path is a directory, the array contains all its entries; if it's a file, the array contains a single entry.

-Each object includes:
+Example output (fields may vary depending on the entry):

 ```json
 [